WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

 Biography
 ======

-- Weihuan Huang, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.
-His **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.
-His work has been **published** in several prestigious academic journals, including the UTD journal ***Operations Research***.
+- Weihuan Huang, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.<br>
+His **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.<br>
+His work has been **published** in several prestigious academic journals, including the UTD journal ***Operations Research***.<br>
 He is the **PI** of a young scientists fund program of NSFC and participates in seven NSFC grants, two of which are major programs.

 Employment & Education
 ======